 - See also: Understanding Time in Iceland

 If you are traveling to Iceland in March, be prepared for cold and potentially wet weather.
-The weather in March in Iceland can change quickly, so it might still rain even if the weather seems pleasant in the morning.
-So don't forget your waterproofs and warm layers as you leave your accommodation.
+The weather in Iceland can change quickly, so it might still rain even if the weather seems pleasant in the morning.
+Knowing what to pack for Iceland makes a big difference, and waterproof outer layers plus warm clothing should be part of anything you take when leaving your accommodation.

-Warm winter clothing, complete with thermal underwear and windproof outerwear, is essential for visiting Iceland in March.
-A hat and a good pair of gloves are also required for exploring the outdoors.
-Here is a list of essentials to pack for your Iceland winter trip.
+The best clothes to wear in Iceland in winter include warm outer layers, complete with thermal underwear and windproof outerwear.
+A hat and a good pair of gloves are also required for exploring the outdoors in Iceland in March.

 You should check the weather forecast each day to plan ahead.
 Compared to the darker winter months, storms are less common in March, but they can still happen.
 High winds often accompany them, so be sure to check for weather warnings.